-Eberhart worked as a research geneticist with the United States Department of Agriculture’s Agriculture Research Service in North Carolina, Iowa and Kenya from 1961–1975.
+Eberhart worked as a research geneticist with the U.S. Department of Agriculture’s Agriculture Research Service in North Carolina, Iowa and Kenya from 1961 to 1975.

 While in Kenya, he and co-workers developed a comprehensive breeding system, published in 1967, to develop improved maize breeding populations and parental lines.
 He developed corn hybrids for Eastern Africa that were used extensively for more than 20 years that had the most potential for quickly increasing yields to reduce hunger.

-During this time, he received Superior Service Awards and a certificate of Merit from the USDA.
-In 1970 he received the Arthur S. Fleming Award by the D.C.
-Junior Chamber of Commerce as one of the five Outstanding Young Scientists in Federal Government.
+During this time, he received Superior Service Awards and a Certificate of Merit from the USDA.
+In 1970 he received the Arthur S. Flemming Award by the D.C.
+Junior Chamber of Commerce as one of the five outstanding young scientists in federal government.

-He served as associate director and vice president for research with Funk Seeds, a CIBA-GEIGY company in Bloomington, Illinois, from 1975–1987.
-He directed and coordinated corn, sorghum, soybean and sunflower breeding programs in the U.S., Argentina, Brazil, France, Italy, Spain and Thailand.
+He served as associate director and vice president for research with Funk Seeds, a CIBA-GEIGY company in Bloomington, Illinois, from 1975 to 1987.
+He directed and coordinated corn, sorghum, soybean and sunflower breeding programs in the United States, Argentina, Brazil, France, Italy, Spain and Thailand.

 In 1987 he was named director of the National Seed Storage Laboratory, USDA-ARS in Fort Collins, Colorado, until his retirement in 2000.
 Officially known as the National Center for Genetic Resources Preservation, the laboratory guards thousands of seed varieties.

-He was also director of the Latin America Maize Project from 1994–2000.
+He was also director of the Latin America Maize Project from 1994 to 2000.

 He was associate editor for Crop Science 1971–1973 and was technical editor for Crop Registration 1999–2005.